 First up, a brioche cake: buttery yeast dough topped with fruit, spices and a little cream cheese topping.
 Not too sweet or time-consuming (except for the first dough rise), this cake is a satisfying breakfast treat, different from the usual morning Danish and a nice showcase for fruit.
 It is best the day it is made, but my workmates had few complaints when I brought it into the office the following morning.

-For the cake, and deviating slightly from this St. Louis Post-Dispatch recipe, I caramelized the chopped pears with a tablespoon of butter, a tablespoon of brown sugar and a strong teaspoon of ground ginger (along with the cardamom) and spooned the fruit mixture on top of the dough—instead of covering it with raw pears.
+For the cake, and deviating slightly from this St. Louis Post-Dispatch recipe, a take on that city’s classic Gooey Butter Cake, I caramelized the chopped pears with a tablespoon of butter, a tablespoon of brown sugar and a strong teaspoon of ground ginger (along with the cardamom) and spooned the fruit mixture on top of the dough—instead of covering it with raw pears.